-Some of the walk themes: balcony poetry tour, best new architecture, secret passages, midnight tour along the Alte Rhein to meet the youth, frontier walk (looking at borders of language, states, social barriers, political party divisions, generational tensions), world tour of lustenau migrants (chinese restaurant, mosque, massage centre, digital start-up and refugee housing), a recreation of the mass Jewish escape through a pipe into Switzerland in 1938, and an ecology walk with deer, buzzards, rabbits, butterflies.
-It is a charming place and i am excited about the concept and people involved.
+Some of the walk themes: balcony poetry tour, best new architecture, secret passages, midnight tour along the Alte Rhein to meet the youth, frontier walk (looking at borders of language, states, social barriers, political party divisions, generational tensions & massive hedges!), world tour of Lustenau migrants (Chinese restaurant, mosque, massage centre, digital start-up and refugee housing), a recreation of the mass Jewish escape through a pipe into Switzerland in 1938, and an ecology walk with deer, buzzards, rabbits, butterflies.
+It is a charming place, and I am excited about the concept and people involved.

-Eugene comments, "Lustenau is a town where peole still say hallo to strangers, for no reason, including kids.
-A world of snowy mountains, of distinctive architecture (including its own school), and so many architects, of big footie clubs, colourful lace for Nigerian fashions, bouncy cute dialect, 19% green voters (above national average, and above Wien numbers), and an adventurous, philosophical Burgermeister.
+Eugene comments, "Lustenau is a town where people still say hallo to strangers, for no reason, including kids.
+A world of snowy mountains, of distinctive architecture (including its own school), and so many architects, of big footie clubs, colourful lace for Nigerian fashions, bouncy cute dialect, 19% green voters (above national average, and above Wien numbers), and an adventurous, philosophical Bürgermeister.
 A place of big sky and secret passages, so much green space, shabby-chic gardens and rooves, the faded glory of some of the older houses, the smell of woodsmoke, spectacular cheese pies, lots of cocks and even some goats, storks and buzzards, stylish green street signs, river Rhein and Swiss smugglers, of Jewish escape and far too many cars.
 Lustenau is definitely a cat town, whereas Wien is a dog city.
 Our project is to bring people out on the streets, to share stories, to increase the sense of belonging, to fight climate change and build new networks, to celebrate Lustenau as it is now, and explore how it could be.
-Post-corona, many people have been thinking about how to live better and differently, and walking more is an easy choice to make, to benefit not just yourself but also your community.
+Post-corona, many people have been thinking about how to live better and differently, and walking benefits not just yourself but also your community.
 The climate crisis is more evident every year, and we all need to act to avoid catastrophic, irreversible change.